icons8/lunacy-docs/docs/export_new.md

 <embed type="image/svg+xml" alt="export_tab" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/5Glmgh3KIk63h85RxmQHKg.svg" width="844" />

-You can export:
+You can export any element from Lunacy:

-- Individual or multiple layers (separately or as a single image)
+- Individual or multiple layers and layer groups (separately or as a single image)
-- The content inside frames (with and without the frame background)
+- Frames (with and without the frame background)
-- Content within slices
+- Content within <a href="https://lunacy.docs.icons8.com/tools/#slice-tool" target="_blank">slices</a>
 - Document pages
 - Entire documents

 With a single export operation, you can get multiple files of different formats and sizes.
-You can save exported files to **your computer** or **Lunacy Cloud**.

 **Supported formats** include: